Education after age 16

 Find your local school offering 16 to 18 provision

-How do you access?
+How do you get a place?

 General Further Education (FE) Colleges and Sixth Form Colleges